Haberfield, New South Wales: Transport

 The Inner West Light Rail, running along the former Rozelle–Darling Harbour Goods Line, skirts the suburb's eastern border with Leichhardt.
 Marion station, elevated on an embankment, provides bus connections towards Rodd Point, Abbotsford and Mortlake via Ramsay Street.
 Hawthorne serves the Hawthorne Canal Reserve.
-Both are beside the Greenway footpath.
+Both are located next to the GreenWay cycling and walking trail.
 To the east, the light rail offers a direct link to Pyrmont and Darling Harbour, while to the south it provides an out-of-station interchange with Lewisham railway station and a direct interchange with Dulwich Hill railway station.

 Bus routes along Ramsay Street and Parramatta Road serve the suburb.
 Haberfield is on the NightRide bus network.

 Summer Hill railway station is close to the southern border of the suburb.
 Five Dock railway station on the Sydney Metro West rapid transit line will serve the neighbouring suburb of Five Dock.

 Since July 2019, an interchange at Haberfield has allowed access to the M4 Motorway, which passes beneath Haberfield in tunnels constructed as part of the WestConnex project.

 Haberfield was historically served by trams.